-Here’s where you can get the Serval Mesh Android application for free [Android 2.2+].
+Here’s where you can get the Serval Mesh Android application [No Longer Available] for free [Android 2.2+].
 The first thing you should acknowledge is that this application is still in development and has only just been released on the Google Play store.
 You are warned not to expect this application to replace your current phone service and that it may still be buggy.
 If you are interested in the technology and want to help improve the application, by all means download it and give it a go.

 A little warning: If you grant Serval root access, Serval Mesh will take over your phone’s Wi-Fi, so you will need to log out of Serval in order to return to your normal Wi-Fi connections.
 Serval Mesh may also put your phone into Access Point mode (creating a personal hotspot), which would give nearby phones on Serval Mesh access to your phone’s data plan.
 Since this could cost you money, you should be aware of this before you use Serval Mesh.